WHAT IS AN ANAL FISSURE?

 WILL THE PROBLEM RETURN?

-Fissures can recur easily, and it is quite common for a fully healed fissure to recur after a hard bowel movement or other trauma.
-Even when the pain and bleeding have subsided, it is very important to continue good bowel habits and a diet high in fiber as a lifestyle change.
+Fissures can recur easily, and it is quite common for a fully healed fissure to recur after a hard bowel movement or other injury.
+Even when the pain and bleeding have subsided, it is very important to continue good bowel habits and a diet high in fiber as a sustained lifestyle change.
 If the problem returns without an obvious cause, further assessment may be warranted.

 WHAT CAN BE DONE IF THE FISSURE DOES NOT HEAL?